cartalyst/stripe/usage/billable/extending.md

 #### Set the models

-Now that you've the model(s) created, it's time to set them, this is recommended to be done the earlier as you can on your application.
+Now that you've the model(s) created, it's time to set them.

 This can be done where you see it's more appropriate on your application, as an example, you can do this on the `app/filters.php` file, this is to ensure you only apply this change once per request!

+> **Note:** We recommended that this should be done the earlier as you can on your application.

 ###### $entity->setCardModel()